-According to the Company Act, the Company needs to set aside amount to legal reserve unless where such legal reserve amounts to the total authorized capital.
-The legal reserve can be used to make good the deficit of the Company.
-When the Company incurs no loss, it may distribute the portion of legal serve which exceeds 25% of the paid-in capital by issuing new shares or by cash in proportion to the number of shares being held by each of the stockholders.
+According to the company Act, the company needs to set aside amount to legal reserve unless where such legal reserve amounts to the total authorized capital.
+The legal reserve can be used to make good the deficit of the company.
+When a company incurs no loss, it may distribute the portion of legal serve which exceeds 25% of the paid-in capital by issuing new shares or by cash in proportion to the number of shares being held by each of the stockholders.